12 unforgettable experiences to enjoy in Indonesia

 {{divider}}

-12. Go liveaboard to Raja Ampat or Komodo
+12. Go on a liveaboard trip in Raja Ampat or Komodo

-Whether you choose Raja Ampat or Komodo, the idea is the same: Living several days on a boat, sail between paradisiacal islands, dive or snorkel all day long, and sleep at sea.
+Whether you choose Raja Ampat or Komodo, the concept is pretty similar: spending several days on a boat, sailing between dream islands, diving or snorkeling all day long, and sleeping in the middle of the ocean.

-👉 Small downside if you go to Komodo in July-August : some spots are very busy at this time of year, such as Padar Island, Pink Beach, or Manta Point.
+👉 Small tip if you’re going to Komodo in July or August: some spots can get really crowded, especially Padar Island, Pink Beach, or Manta Point.

 Discover my Indonesia Pack